DETAILED ACTION

 As indicated in MPEP 2161.01, the specification fails to support a claim that defines the invention in functional language specifying a desired result when the specification does not sufficiently identify how the invention achieves the claimed function.
 For there to be sufficient disclosure for a computer-implemented claim limitation, it is not enough that one skilled in the art could write a program to achieve the claimed function.
 Rather, the specification must disclose the algorithm, steps, or procedure for performing the claimed function in sufficient detail such that one of ordinary skill can reasonably conclude that the inventor invented the claimed subject matter.
 In other words, the algorithm, steps, or procedure taken to perform the function must be described with sufficient detail so that one of ordinary skill in the art would understand how the inventor intended the function to be performed.
 See MPEP §§ 2163.02 and 2181, subsection IV.

-Claim 1 recites “establishing a mathematical formula for calculating an average intracranial pressure within the sampling time based on the average value of the time difference of the same feature point, wherein coefficients in the mathematical formula for calculating the average intracranial pressure are determined by programming software of the host through a calibration process compared with other intracranial pressure measurement methods,” in lines 20-25.
+Claim 1 recites “establishing a mathematical formula for calculating an average intracranial pressure within the sampling time based on the average value of the time difference of the same feature point, wherein coefficients in the mathematical formula for calculating the average intracranial pressure are determined by programming software of the host through a calibration process with a real intracranial pressure value measured by intracranial pressure measurement methods,” in lines 14-19.
 There is insufficient description of the algorithm, steps, or procedure for performing the claimed function of determining the coefficients through a calibration process.
 At most, the specification recites “the proportional coefficients a, b and c need to be calculated by comparing the three intracranial pressure states (lower than normal, normal and higher than normal) with the real intracranial pressure value of the subject (this process is called calibration)” in ¶ [0127] of the published application.
 However, this description is not sufficient.
-What constitutes the “lower than normal, normal and higher than normal” intracranial pressure states?
-How are they determined?
-How are the pressure states compared to real intracranial pressure values of the subject to arrive at the coefficients?
-How are these pressure states related to the average value of the time difference?
+How are the pressure states compared to a real intracranial pressure value of the subject to arrive at the coefficients?
 Without a sufficient description of the algorithm, steps, or procedure for arriving at the coefficients, one of ordinary skill in the art would not understand how the inventor intended the function to be performed.

 Claims 2-9 are rejected by virtue of their dependence from claim 1.